Mate Sound the Pump...

 George IV

-The second plaque with the words 'George IV WELCOME' to commemorate his visit to Scotland c1822.
-The centre plaque on the second row has the words 'Britain's useless magistrate'.
+The plaques below have the words 'George IV WELCOME' to commemorate his visit to Scotland c1822.
+The third plaque has the words 'Britain's useless magistrate' added.

 Back to top